inferno2f/inferno2f/README.md

 - 👨🏼‍💻 I'm currently studying at Yandex Praktikum on a Python-dev course!
 - 🎯 My goal is to turn my passion for software developement into professional career
-- 🧐 I’m looking for career opportunities as a junior Python developer
+- 🧐 I’m looking for job opportunities as a junior Python developer
 - 🌎 I speak Russian, Englsih, and Spanish
 - ⚡ Fun fact: big fan of music, learned to play a guitar during the pandemic
 - 📍 Currently located: Saint-Petersburg, Russia